georgesouzafarias/DevOpsToolbox/README.md

 ## Features

-- **Kubernetes Management**: Manage pods, services, and certificates from the command line
+- **Kubernetes Management**: Manage pods, services, jobs, and certificates from the command line
 - **File Validation**: Validate YAML and JSON files for syntax errors with detailed error reporting
 - **Human-readable Output**: Formatted tables with Rich for clear visualization
 - **Metrics Support**: View CPU and memory usage for pods (requires Metrics Server)